 Let boys cry when they need to.
-The foundation's focus is on breaking Aussie macho gender stereotype.
+The foundation's focus is on breaking Aussie macho gender stereotypes.

 Together, we can help boys build emotional muscles so that they can go through their lives with resilience.